dotnet/docs/docs/core/compatibility/xml/7.0/xmlsecureresolver-obsolete.md

 ## Previous behavior

-In .NET Framework, <xref:System.Xml.XmlSecureResolver.GetEntity(System.Uri,System.String,System.Type)?displayProperty=nameWithType> constructs a Code Access Security (CAS) sandbox to restrict the external entity resolution process.
+In .NET Framework, <xref:System.Xml.XmlSecureResolver.GetEntity(System.Uri,System.String,System.Type)?displayProperty=nameWithType> constructs a Code Access Security (CAS) sandbox to restrict the external XML resource resolution process.
 If policy is violated, a <xref:System.Security.SecurityException> is thrown.

-In .NET Core 3.1, and .NET 6, <xref:System.Xml.XmlSecureResolver.GetEntity(System.Uri,System.String,System.Type)?displayProperty=nameWithType> doesn't restrict external entity resolution at all.
-External entity resolution is allowed to proceed with no limitations.
+In .NET Core 3.1, and .NET 6, <xref:System.Xml.XmlSecureResolver.GetEntity(System.Uri,System.String,System.Type)?displayProperty=nameWithType> doesn't restrict external XML resource resolution at all.
+External resource resolution is allowed to proceed with no limitations.

 ## New behavior

 Starting in .NET 7, <xref:System.Xml.XmlSecureResolver.GetEntity(System.Uri,System.String,System.Type)?displayProperty=nameWithType> unconditionally throws an <xref:System.Xml.XmlException>.
-It does not construct a CAS sandbox and does not attempt to resolve the external entity.
+It does not construct a CAS sandbox and does not attempt to resolve the external resource.

 ## Version introduced